Introduction

 Preclerkship

-Preclerkship (Pre-PCE) students who wish to engage in shadowing opportunities with clinicians and researchers in specialties of interest may contact their Academic Society, Career Planning staff, the Office of Scholarly Engagement (OSE) or the Dean for Students for assistance.
+Preclerkship (Pre-PCE) students who wish to engage in shadowing opportunities with clinicians and researchers in specialties of interest may contact their Academic Society, Career Planning staff, the Office of Scholarly Engagement (OSE), or the Dean for Students for assistance.

-Residency Application Advisor
+Residency Application Specialty Advisor (RASA)

 Post-PCE

-Toward the beginning of a student's graduation year, a faculty member in the specialty of interest will be selected to serve as the Residency Application Advisor.
+Toward the beginning of a student's Post-PCE year, a faculty member in the specialty of interest will be selected to serve as the Residency Application Advisor.
 This advisor provides "specialty care" in the match process by supporting students throughout the residency application process.

 Example topics: